What is X?

-Twitter is a micro-blogging service that allows users to post short messages that show up in the Twitter feeds of the people who choose to follow your account.
-Twitter offers instantly updated information for just about any number of topics.
+X, formerly Twitter, is a micro-blogging service that allows users to post short messages that show up in the X feeds of the people who choose to follow your account.
+X offers instantly updated information for just about any number of topics.

-Here’s the catch: Twitter allows only 280 characters per post, called a tweet, so tap into your creative side to make your message fit.
+Here’s the catch: X allows only 280 characters per post, so tap into your creative side to make your message fit.

 Start by creating an account on Twitter.